ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-nsxedge.md

 | Public Outbound | 169.48.73.40/29 | Any | Any | Accept |
 | OpenShift Network | 192.168.133.0/24 | Any | Any | Accept |
 | Transit Network | 192.168.100.0/24 | Any | Any | Accept |
 {: caption="Table 4.
-Configuration for NSX Edge - NSX firewalls" caption-side="top"}
+Configuration for NSX Edge - NSX firewalls" caption-side="bottom"}

 ## NSX ESG DHCP
 {: #openshift-runbook-runbook-nsxedge-dhcp}